FaKod/neo4j-spatial-scala/README.md

 Searching Things
 ----------------
-Spatial searches start with <code>Search<code> and the type of search, like:
+Spatial searches start with <code>Search</code> and the type of search, like:

 * within
 * withinDistance